urol-e5/urol-e5.github.io/_posts/2022-03-01-March-April-fieldwork.md

 Surface area for all of the corals used in the PI curves (n = 5) and our samples from January and February (n = 73) were completed following the [surface area protocol](https://github.com/urol-e5/protocols/blob/master/2021-02-17-Surface_Area_Protocol.md).

 ### *Equipment list from the Container*
+Borrowing equipment from Burkepile container:
+- 1 chiller - ARCTICA titanium chiller DBE 200
+- 2 pumps - PONDMASTER fountain-mag - 190 GPH
+- 4 extension cords -Belkin
+- 9 150 Watt heaters - EHEIM JAGER

 ### *Hollie meeting*
+Discussed setting up a chiller with a float valve to ensure the water does not ever go below the chiller or pumps.
+Having a chiller reservoir tote to supply a slow flow of chilled water to the tanks will be essential for the hotter days coming in April.
+Will use drawdown pvc fittings to facilitate a flow from chiller into every tank (n = 24).

 ### *Preliminary heatwave tank test - large tanks - six*